 I was just reading your article on Yorkie, not for girls.
 It made me laugh how people can get so annoyed at stupid stuff like advertising features.
 Do you not realise how much chocolate is aimed at woman.
 For example, double cream, Galaxy, etc. I thought the advertisement was incredibly effective and increased nestle’s sales by 20%.
 This chocolate is for men so just deal with it!

 Was any body else really annoyed with the BBC If Programme..
 If Women Ruled the World?
 After watching for only 5 or ten minutes I had to switch off as it was so bad!
 If they believe that women will have overtaken men in just 16 years they must be hopeful thinkers.
-The point that made me switch off was when they were saying that as men loose their place in society they will become violent and take ultimately take it out on women.
+The point that made me switch off was when they were saying that as men lose their place in society they will become violent and take ultimately take it out on women.
 Maybe I am wrong but I got the impression that if this happens then it is women’s fault for wanting a career etc.

 WOW – I an sitting in my office at work and whilst surfing the net under ‘sexual healing‘ found this article.